 12. You Have an Insatiable Desire to Exercise

 Strenuous exercise combined with fewer calories and carbs puts a huge burden of stress on the body.
-Stress always brings an increase in cortisol and insulin production, which clears the bloodstream of fats and other nutrients.
+Stress always brings an increase in cortisol and insulin production, which clears the bloodstream of fats and other nutrients and dumps glucose into the blood for quick energy.

 |Exercise can slow down|

 Even moderate exercise can have adverse effects on the scale.
 Since water and protein is needed to repair muscle tears, water retention is common after a strenuous workout.
-Weight will go up, due to the extra substances needed for repairs.
+Weight will go up, due to the extra substances needed for repairs, but it's not body fat.

 Over time, the water weight will come back down, provided you are not overdoing it.